SonjaLehtinen/Practice/README.md

 git commit -m ‘[message here]’(commit changes) git diff (difference between working version vs latest added version)

-git diff —staged (tells the different between staged and committed?)

-git log (tells you when changes and why changes)
+git diff —staged (tells the different between staged and committed) git log (tells you when changes and why changes)

+git remote (links with version on git hub) git push (pushed commits to hub) git fetch (compares versions between remote and local).

+git [FUNCTION] —- help

+Other points

+Need to git renaming and moving so that git knows what’s going on…)

 other useful things: